excelsorph/tcg-banning-tool/README.md

 # TCG Banning Tool

-A lightweight deck declaration + simultaneous ban tool built for competitive TCGs.

-## Features
-- 2 players join using a room code
-- Each player selects 3 deck colors (Blue, Red, Yellow, Black, Green)
-- Players simultaneously choose 1 ban from opponent’s 3 decks
-- Ban results reveal automatically when both players lock in
+A simple online simultaneous deck selection and ban tool.

 ## How to Use
-1. Replace the Firebase config in `index.html`.
-2. Push repo to GitHub.
-3. Enable GitHub Pages (Settings → Pages → Deploy from Branch → `main`).
-4. Open your public URL and use the tool!

-## Notes
-- No backend needed, only Firebase Realtime DB.
-- Works embedded in Notion using an iframe embed.
+1. Open the page on GitHub Pages.
+2. Enter a room code (admin tells players the code).
+3. Both players select 3 decks.
+4. After both lock in, ban phase begins.
+5. Both pick 1 ban (hidden until both lock in).
+6. Results reveal simultaneously.

+## Deploy on GitHub Pages
+1. Create a repo named **tcg-banning-tool**
+2. Upload all files.
+3. Go to Settings → Pages.
+4. Set Source = Deploy from branch.
+5. Select main branch, folder = root.

+Done!